 The unique earning structure on the Bank of America Customized cash card includes:

-- 3% on a category of your choice (you can change once per month) including gas, online shopping, dining, travel, drug stores or home improvements and furnishings
+- 3 percent on a category of your choice (you can change once per month) including gas, online shopping, dining, travel, drug stores or home improvements and furnishings

-- 2% on grocery story and wholesale club purchases
+- 2 percent on grocery store and wholesale club purchases

 The nice thing about this card is that you can maximize your Bank of America Customized Cash Rewards card earnings by switching categories based on your upcoming expenses.

 For instance, around the holidays, you might switch over to online shopping.
-If you’ve got any upcoming trips or outings planned, you could switch over to travel or dinner the next month.
-(There’s a 3% foreign transaction fee, however.)
+If you’ve got any upcoming trips or outings planned, you could switch over to travel or dinner for the next month.
+(However, keep in mind that there’s a 3 percent foreign transaction fee.)

 Preferred rewards boost

 It’s worth noting that as a Bank of America Preferred Rewards member, you could boost your cash back rate depending on the tier you fall into.
-In some cases, you could earn up to 5.25% cash back with the Customized Cash Rewards card.
+In some cases, you could earn up to 5.25 percent cash back with the Customized Cash Rewards card.